Strings Encoding

 ...

-To remove this unwanted string, we first need – as for all the obfuscation passes – to define the associated function, obfuscate_string, in the configuration class:
+To remove this unwanted string, we first need – as for the other obfuscation passes – to define the associated function, obfuscate_string, in the configuration class:

 # LLVM module where the string is referenced